Slow Cooker Cubed Steaks with Gravy

 Biscuits and Tasso Gravy

 The original recipe for biscuits and Tasso gravy calls for using creme fraiche, which I could not find the day I went to the market.
-I ended up substituting sour cream, which has a different texture and slightly different taste, but the end result was still fantastic.
+So, I ended up substituting sour cream, which has a different texture and slightly different taste, but the end result was still fantastic.

 I made the gravy in my cast iron skillet.
 I think gravy is always better out of cast iron.